carly-west/cse212-final-project/3-tree.md

             if self.left:
                 self.left.insert(value)
                 return
-            self.left = BSTNode(value)
+            self.left = Node(value)
             return

         if self.right:
             self.right.insert(value)
             return
-        self.right = BSTNode(value)
+        self.right = Node(value)
 ```

 ## Problem for You to Solve!

-Using the code from above, create a function that removes a node from the Binary Search Tree
+Using the code from above, create a function that removes a node from the Binary Search Tree.